Server-side Conversions

 Security notes

-• The Simmer secret key (simmer_sk_…) is secret — keep it in your server's secret manager.
+simmer_api_…) is secret — keep it in your server's secret manager.
 Do not commit it.
-Do not expose it to the browser.
+Do not expose it to the browser. - The publishable

-• Logs include project_id and order_id only — never email or revenue.
+- Logs include request identifiers only — never email or revenue.

 Troubleshooting